Dieter Schwarz: Career

-In 1973, Dieter Schwarz joined the "Lidl & Schwarz KG" business of his father Josef Schwarz and opened the company's first discount supermarket, inspired by the brothers Albrecht.
-After his father died in 1977, he took control of the discount chain.
-He became CEO and expanded the business outside of Germany.

-Soon afterwards, Schwarz bought the naming rights for Lidl from an unrelated person named Ludwig Lidl, a former schoolteacher, in order to side-step a legal battle with the co-owner A. Lidl.
+Founding of the Lidl Discount Corporation (1973)

+In 1973, Dieter Schwarz opened his first discount store in Ludwigshafen am Rhein on Mundenheimer Straße.
+Unable to freely adopt the name "Lidl" for legal reasons and wishing to avoid the unintended wordplay "Schwarzmarkt" (black market), he secured the rights by purchasing the naming rights from retired vocational school teacher and artist Ludwig Lidl for 1,000 Deutsche Mark.
+Following Lidl’s expansion across Germany, the company began entering markets in other parts of Europe starting in 1988.

+By 2022, Lidl operated approximately 12,000 stores across Europe and the United States, making it the world’s largest discount retail chain by number of locations.

+Founding of the Kaufland Supermarket Chain (1984)

+In 1968, Dieter Schwarz and his father opened their first supermarket under the name Handelshof in Backnang, a town in the Swabian region.
+In 1984, the first store under the new name Kaufland was launched in Neckarsulm, with all existing Handelshof locations subsequently rebranded.
+After German reunization in 1989/90, Kaufland expanded aggressively into the eastern federal states, initially retaining the Handelshof name in some locations (e.g., Freiberg/Sa, Leipziger Straße).
+The first Kaufland supermarket in East Germany opened in Meißen in 1990.
+Today, Kaufland dominates the supermarket sector in eastern Germany.
+The company’s international expansion began in 1998 with a store in Kladno, Czech Republic, followed by further outlets across Central and Eastern Europe.

+As of 2020, Kaufland operates over 1,470 supermarkets in Europe.

 Net worth

 In 2009, he was estimated to be worth 10 billion euro.
 As of October 2012, he was estimated to be worth 12 billion euro, an increase from 11.5 billion euro in 2011.
 In 2013, he was estimated be worth €19.6 billion, and ranked the 24th richest person in the world.
 As of February 2014, he was ranked as 23rd richest person in the world in the Hurun Report Global Rich List.

-In June 2021, Bloomberg Billionaires Index listed Schwarz as the 61st richest person in the world with an estimated net worth of US$27.3 billion.
+In 2023, Forbes listed Schwarz as the wealthiest man in Germany and the 25th richest person in the world with an estimated net worth of US$47.2 billion.
 Since 1999, Schwarz manages his resources through the tax-exempt Dieter Schwarz Foundation (gGmbH, limited liability company with a charitable purpose), when he transferred his shares in Lidl and Kaufland into it, deciding just how much of his profits go into the foundation.
 The Dieter Schwarz Foundation supports education and daycare facilities for children, for example, as well as science and research projects.

+As per Forbes list of The Richest People In The World, dated 8 March 2024, Dieter Schwarz is ranked #37 with a net worth of $38 Billion.